findingcue/git-tips/git-code-review.md

 (feature/masquerading) $ git push -u origin feature/masquerading

 ## Ask for feedback (initiate pull request)
-Use the service-site (GitHub/BitBucket/VisualStudio) to create a pull request.
+Use the Git hosting site (e.g. GitHub) to create a pull request.
 After incorporating reviewers' comments, make further commits to your branch, push your new commits to the remote.
-Service will automatically update the pull request to reflect your new changes, so you do not need to issue another pull request.
+Service will automatically update the pull request to reflect new changes, so you do not need to issue another pull request.
 Repeat the process below until you have incorporated all the feedback and ready to merge to master.

     (feature/masquerading) $ subl {filename}
     (feature/masquerading) $ git add {filename}